nxrighthere/ENet-CSharp/README.md

 `PacketFlags.Instant` a packet will not be bundled with other packets at a next service iteration and sent instantly instead.
 This delivery type trades multiplexing efficiency in favor of latency.
 The same packet can't be used for multiple `Peer.Send()` calls.

+`PacketFlags.Crucial` a packet should not be dropped due to throttling and must be delivered if possible.

+`PacketFlags.Sent` a packet was sent from all queues it has entered.

 #### EventType
 Definitions of event types for `Event.Type` property:

 `EventType.None` no event occurred within the specified time limit.

-`EventType.Connect` a connection request initiated by `Peer.Connect()` function has completed. `Event.Peer` returns a peer which successfully connected. `Event.Data` returns user-supplied data describing the connection or 0 if none is available.
+`EventType.Connect` a connection request initiated by `Peer.Connect()` function has completed. `Event.Peer` returns a peer which successfully connected. `Event.Data` returns the user-supplied data describing the connection or 0 if none is available.

 `EventType.Disconnect` a peer has disconnected.
-This event is generated on a successful completion of a disconnect initiated by `Peer.Disconnect`. `Event.Peer` returns a peer which disconnected. `Event.Data` returns user-supplied data describing the disconnection or 0 if none is available.
+This event is generated on a successful completion of a disconnect initiated by `Peer.Disconnect`. `Event.Peer` returns a peer which disconnected. `Event.Data` returns the user-supplied data describing the disconnection or 0 if none is available.

 `EventType.Receive` a packet has been received from a peer. `Event.Peer` returns a peer which sent the packet. `Event.ChannelID` specifies the channel number upon which the packet was received. `Event.Packet` returns a packet that was received, and this packet must be destroyed using `Event.Packet.Dispose()` function after use.